Certain claims on your essential oils can get you into trouble

 Avery offers a huge selection of health & beauty labels that are perfect for essential oils, and easy to design online with free essential oil label templates.
 Avery WePrint custom printed labels come on rolls or sheets, and custom sizes are available at no extra cost.
 There are also no setup fees or plate charges, a big plus if you have a growing business.

-You can also order our blank labels sold online by the sheet if you don’t need a large quantity of labels and prefer to do it yourself.
-There are no minimum orders and more than 3,100 size, shape and material combinations you can choose from.
+You can also order our blank labels sold online by the sheet if you don’t need a large number of labels and prefer to do it yourself.
+There are no minimum orders and more than 3,100 size, shape, and material combinations you can choose from.
 If you want to use Avery labels that are sold in retail packs, we recommend our 2″ x 2″ waterproof square labels for small bottles or our 9-3/4″ x 1-1/4″ waterproof labels for packaging larger essential oil products, like bath soaks and lotions.

 If you have any questions or need help choosing the right labels, please feel free to call our California-based Customer Care Center at (800) 942-8379.
 Or let us know in the comments below and we’ll respond within 24-48 hours.